openhwgroup/openhwgroup.org/content/resources/blog/open-source-hardware-the-new-reality-cv32e40p-project/_index.md

 <br />

-*Author: Davide Schiavone- OpenHW Group Director of Engineering, Cores Task Group*
+*Author: Davide Schiavone - OpenHW Group Director of Engineering, Cores Task Group*

 When thinking about open-source, Linux is probably the first thing one thinks of, a successful project that everyone relies on.
 From end-users to academic, industrial, and governmental institutions, Linux has been implemented in microcontrollers and smartphones, all the way up to servers and high-performance computing machines.